Scooter Charging? Earn More, Hustle Less.

 Hunting down scooters is like going on a treasure hunt, but with the added stress that it’s a shrinking market creating real-life battle royale scenarios.
 Plus, you’ve likely wondered at one point or another if the payout was even worth it in the long run.

 Picking up anywhere between 5-20 scooters in a truck per trip can make you a decent cut, but it’ll take at least two trips and all the time necessary to hunt each one down.

 Vans can fit more scooters better and sometimes make the effort seem worth it, especially if you invest $500+ in chargers and tools to create large enough charging stations.

 ⏱️ Our Loaders never worry about wasting time “going out into the community to find” jobs.
-AKA no more wasting gas and walking miles down parks and trails to pick up a scooter.
+AKA no more wasting time, gas and walking miles down parks and trails to pick up a scooter.